hamsternipples/nosedocs/noseblog.md

 now take a step back and notice that I am the most elite of them all, because I have essentially done the same with all of you -- the whole world. you all know all of my "secrets" and you know of all of my "shameful" past. the funny thing is, it's only shameful until you tell someone, so when you tell someone you feel a sense of libration, which is what the secret societies have amongst their members in the group. they're required to keep the secrets though so their shameful past doesn't get out to the public, and then within the group they can feel librated in their "sin".

-this is very much a group (picean) idea of power in the group. however times are changing and this group power is beginning to fade. the reason is because now there is a new super secret society (nosebook) which knows everyone's secrets now, which in their estimation gives them the ultimate power (blackmail or whatever), however they don't have nearly as much power as they think they do, because in order to get it, they had to get people to "not care" so much (and I'm a huge part in this too), which basically means that blackmail isn't really an effective form of control. remember when the new justice was coming into the news and they were disecting his calendar and other questionable activities in his frat years? even with all of that publicity, NO ONE CARED -- I mean, they did, for about a week or two, but then there were way bigger things to care about (again, I think that probably trump's media churn and I had a large part in this).
+this is very much a group (picean) idea of power in the group. however times are changing and this group power is beginning to fade. the reason is because now there is a new super secret society (nosebook) which knows everyone's secrets now, which in their estimation gives them the ultimate power (blackmail or whatever), however they don't have nearly as much power as they think they do, because in order to get it, they had to get people to "not care" so much (and I'm a huge part in this too), which basically means that blackmail isn't really an effective form of control. remember when the new justice was coming into the news and they were disecting his calendar and other questionable activities in his frat years? even with all of that publicity, NO ONE CARED[^5] -- I mean, they did, for about a week or two, but then there were way bigger things to care about (again, I think that probably trump's media churn and I had a large part in this).

 so, what you have is an organisation which is trying to hold power over the people by knowing (in very high quality down to the physical sensation) everyone's (sexual or otherwise) secrets. if you will recognise that they have your secrets, it's a liberating experience, just like the secret societies have, however, it's individually liberating, meaning that the power that the individual gets from the libration no longer depends on some secret's being safe within the group -- or, you could say that as we move more and more toward the idea that everyone is always broadcasting[^3], we're all going to be in essentially one giant secret society[^4] now -- which means that we're all "initiates" essetially, and the higher levels of that secret society know our secrets, but we don't know theirs until we've earned it by going through some contrived set of procedures in order to attain or gain access to the next level of secrets.